sergeenkovv/Training-Diary/README.md

 ## Startup instructions

 1. Start docker container with database.
 Run the command in the terminal in the root directory of the project: ` docker compose up `.
-2. Build the application: ` mvn clean package `.
+2. Build the application: ` mvn clean compile `.
 3. Run the application.

 ## Contact me